 Meanwhile, the Asia Leadership Youth Program will be held from August 13 to 17, 2019 in Kuching.
 The registration fee of RM2,000 per participant includes teaching materials, meals, and accommodations.
 For more information, visit https://asialeadership.org/participate/aly-2019-kuching/

 About the Center for Asia Leadership

-Established in 2014, the Center for Asia Leadership is a group of non-profit organizations that aims to “address social needs and problems in Asia through research, development, training, and publications, all focused on social and public leadership, innovation, and educational practices” by bringing the best of Harvard-inspired leadership principles and practices on change-making to Asia.
+Established in 2014, the Center for Asia Leadership is a group of non-profit organizations that aims to “address social needs and problems in Asia through research, development, training, and publications, all focused on social and public leadership, innovation, and educational practices” by bringing the best of leadership principles and practices on change-making from leading institutions to Asia.